NxPKG/khulnasoft-docs/content/analytics/faq/web-analytics/index.md

 Currently, you can access data for the previous six months.

-### Does Cloudflare Web Analytics support UTM parameters?
+### Does Khulnasoft Web Analytics support UTM parameters?

 Not yet.
 UTM parameters are special query string parameters that can help track where traffic is coming from.
-Currently, Cloudflare Web Analytics do not log query strings to avoid collecting potentially sensitive data, but we may add support for this in the future.
+Currently, Khulnasoft Web Analytics do not log query strings to avoid collecting potentially sensitive data, but we may add support for this in the future.

 ### Does Web Analytics support custom events?